 Any automobile or vehicular accident has the potential to cause severe, disabling injuries or even fatalities.
 However, due to the sheer size of large semi-trucks, trucking accidents are, by far, more likely to be dangerous enough to cause serious disabling injuries – and fatalities -- to occupants of other motor vehicles involved.
 If you were the victim of a vehicle accident, especially when a large commercial truck collides with your motor vehicle, you need the experience of an established personal injury counsel.
 Englander Peebles can assist you in getting justice and obtaining the compensation you deserve.

 According to the Federal Motor Carrier Safety Administration (FMCSA), the federal agency whose mission is to prevent injuries and fatalities stemming from commercial motor vehicle accidents, there were 411,000 crashes reported to the policy involving large commercial trucks in 2014.
 Out of these crashes, 3,424 or 1 percent caused at least one death, and 82,000 or 20 percent caused at least one non-fatal injury.
 The vast majority of large commercial truck crashes, (approximately 63 percent) that resulted in a fatality involved two different vehicles.
-On the other hand, single vehicle crashes, i.e., accidents that involved pedestrians, bicyclists, non-motorized vehicles, etc., accounted for 21 percent of all fatal accidents.
+On the other hand, single vehicle crashes, i.e., pedestrian accidents, bicycle accidents, etc., accounted for 21 percent of all fatal accidents.
 Additionally, nearly 61 percent of all fatal motor vehicle crashes involving large commercial trucks took place on rural roadways, and 26 percent of such crashes occurred on urban or rural interstate highways.

 The timing of truck crashes is also informative of trends in this area.
 FMCSA reports that 37 percent of all fatal large truck crashes, 19 percent of all large truck injury crashes, and 20 percent of all large truck crashes that cause property damage only occurred at night between the hours of 6:00 pm and 6:00 am.
 Additionally, FMCSA states that 84 percent of large truck accidents and 88 percent of nonfatal large truck crashes took place on weekdays between Monday and Friday.